MicrosoftDocs/azure-docs/articles/active-directory/active-directory-sso-certs.md

     ![Download then upload the certificate](./media/active-directory-sso-certs/certifcate_date_selection.PNG)

 6. Now the new certificate is available to download.
 Click the **Certificate** link to download it.
 At this point, your certificate is not active.
 When you want to roll over to this certificate, select the **Make new certificate active** check box and click **Save**.
-From that point onward, Azure AD starts using the new certificate for signing the response.
+From that point, Azure AD starts using the new certificate for signing the response.

 7. To learn how to upload the certificate to your particular SaaS application, click the **View application configuration tutorial** link.